nclarius/tile-gaps/README.md

 ### Applications

 To find the window class name of an application: Right-click on the titlebar of a window of the application > *More Actions* > *Configure Special Application Settings...* > the pre-filled entry in *Window class (application)* (if it consists of two words, only the second part) is the window class to put in the script configuration.

+## Issues

+The extension currently does not appear to work on Wayland.
+I'm working on finding out what causes it and how to fix it.

 ## Small Print